-The total management fee, as a percentage of a fund's average net assets, for the fiscal year ended April 30, 2020, for each fund is shown in the following table.
-Because each fund's management fee rate may fluctuate, a fund's management fee may be higher or lower in the future.
+The total management fee for the fiscal year ended November 30, 2020, was 0.28% of the fund's average net assets.
+Because the fund's management fee rate may fluctuate, the fund's management fee may be higher or lower in the future.